Sidney Sherman Bridge: History

 Construction on the bridge was on the planning boards by the Texas Department of Transportation (TxDoT)as far back as 1962.
 Originally planned with a 400 ft mainspan, it was rejected by the Army Corps of Engineers for fear that the narrow main span was a hazard to ships on the Ship Channel.
 So, a 600 ft main span was in the plans, instead, and the Army Corps approved of the design.

-Construction on the bridge started in 1969, and it was opened to traffic on March 2, 1973 (along with the East Loop of I-610).
+Construction on the bridge started in 1969, and it opened to traffic on March 2, 1973 (along with the East Loop of I-610).
 Just a year before, the National Society of Professional Engineers named the new bridge one of the top-10 outstanding engineering achievements in the nation.

 In 1974, it was renamed the Sidney Sherman Bridge after Sidney Sherman, who led the Texas Revolution and took part in making the Houston Ship Channel good for navigation.